TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 12/Luke 12.11.md

 ---

-And when they bring you before the synagogues, and the rulers, and the authorities, be not anxious how or what ye shall answer, or what ye shall say:
+When they bring you before the synagogues, the rulers, and the authorities, don't be anxious how or what you will answer, or what you will say;